thesameeric/feather/feather/README.md

 # Mechanical Keyboard Sound Simulator

 A Swift application that simulates mechanical keyboard sounds for Mac.
 This app adds satisfying mechanical keyboard feedback to your typing experience.
+This is an adaptation from https://kbs.im.

 ## Features